Learning from Jim Simons

 Screen Shot 2019-03-21 at 10.21.42 PM.png

-To be an investment master, one must be an innovator, humble, open to learning and above all, have an outstanding track record of success.
+To be an Investment Master, one must be innovative, humble, open to learning, and, above all, have an outstanding track record of success.

 And when it comes to investment track records, few, if any, come close to those of Jim Simons.

-Jim’s story on how he came to investing is unconventional to say the least; he’s a math’s genius who worked as a code-cracker for the US government, and only dabbled in the stock market on the side.
-They don’t come more unconventional than that.
-He then left code-cracking to start an investment fund, at first adopting a fundamental investment approach.
-When this failed, Jim decided to use his maths skills to apply quantitative processes to exploit inefficiencies in the market, and when he did this, the results were remarkable.
+Jim’s story of how he came to investing is unconventional, to say the least.
+He’s a math genius who worked as a codebreaker for the U.S. government and only dabbled in the stock market on the side.
+It doesn’t get more unconventional than that.
+He then left codebreaking to start an investment fund, initially adopting a fundamental investment approach.
+When this failed, Jim decided to use his math skills to apply quantitative processes to exploit inefficiencies in the market, and when he did, the results were remarkable.

 ‘Dr. Simons received his doctorate at 23; advanced code breaking for the National Security Agency at 26; led a university math department at 30; won geometry’s top prize at 37; founded Renaissance Technologies, one of the world’s most successful hedge funds, at 44; and began setting up charitable foundations at 56.’
 William Broad, NYT

 Over the years, I’ve always enjoyed reading about Jim’s firm, Renaissance Technologies.
-The firm’s methods are clouded in secrecy, and employees sign a lifetime non-disclosure agreement.
-I recently listened to an interview with Jim which was part of a three-lecture series on ‘Maths, Money and Making a Difference’, the second lecture of which was focused on Jim’s experience in the markets.
-While Jim was coy about the methods Renaissance uses, he did share a few investment gems.
-Needless to say, it seems the scientists have built a nice money making machine.
+The firm’s methods are shrouded in secrecy, and employees sign a lifetime non-disclosure agreement.
+I recently enjoyed listening to an interview with Jim, part of a three-lecture series on ‘Maths, Money and Making a Difference’, where the second lecture focused on his experience in the markets.
+While Jim was careful not to reveal Renaissance’s methods, he did share a few valuable investment insights.
+Needless to say, it seems the scientists at Renaissance have built an amazing money-making machine.

 ‘There are times that go by where we don’t make money in a month.
 It’s very rare we don’t make money in a month.
 But once in a while that happens.
 But it’s always come back.’
 Jim Simons